frconor-ebook/meditations/_posts/2025-02-17-st-joseph-and-the-setbacks-of-life.md

 saying no to himself, no to his comfort.

-He was able to endure inconvenience, disappointment, setbacks, tedium, all for the sake of a higher good: the birth of the Christ child or his education on this planet.
+He was able to endure inconvenience, disappointment, setbacks, tedium, all for the sake of a higher good: the birth of the Christ Child or His education on this planet.

 He fulfilled his duties to God and others, starting with the family that